Interlake-Saints/the-late-and-great/_posts/2006-05-02-nina-rae-carrithers.md

   - /assets/class-of-1988/nina-r-carrithers-1.png
 gender: male
 ---
-Nina (aka Nina Rae Wesson) passed away on Tuesday, May 2, 2006 after a brief and sudden illness.
+Nina (aka Nina Rae Wesson) passed away on Tuesday, May 2, 2006 after a severe strep infection.
 She was 35 years old.

-In her honor, a plaque in Santa Clara, California's Everett Alvarez, Jr. Park was dedicated on a park bench with her name on [it](https://www.waymarking.com/waymarks/WMCBW3_Nina_Rae_Wesson_Santa_Clara_CA).
+In Nina's honor, [a plaque](https://www.waymarking.com/waymarks/WMCBW3_Nina_Rae_Wesson_Santa_Clara_CA) in Santa Clara, California's Everett Alvarez Jr. Park was dedicated on a bench with her name on it.
 A [children's community center](https://childreninternational.blogspot.com/2007_08_01_archive.html) in Guadalajara, Mexico was also named in her honor.

+And here is [a 2006 blog entry](https://trinket-t.blogspot.com/2006/09/how-nina-wesson-died.html) written by her friend, about how Nina died.